The 2020 First Chapters Writing Contest

 - Entries must follow ALL submission requirements—failure to do so will result in automatic disqualification.

-Fortunately, these should be easy enough to take care of.
-In fact, you can probably edit your first chapter and prepare it for submission in a single afternoon!
+Fortunately, you should be able to edit your first chapter and prepare it for submission in a single afternoon.
+Here are some articles that can help:

-As with any contest, there are some rules to follow.
-A few of these are legally required, but most are simply designed to ensure the contest runs smoothly.
+Of course, as with any contest, there are some rules to follow.
+A few of these are legally required, but most are just designed to ensure the contest runs smoothly.

 Of course, if you have any questions, feel free to leave a comment below or contact me via email.
-I’m so excited to see your submissions and read the amazing stories you’ve created.
-This year is shaping up to be a fantastic one, and I hope you’re just as excited as I am. 🙂
+I’m super excited to get your submissions and read the amazing stories you’ve created.
+While this year has been crazy, it’ll be nice to end it on a positive note. 🙂